Inflect logo

 Power Analysis

-Power Grid Reliability: The local grid is well-engineered and benefits from redundant transmission architecture as of December 2025.
+Power Grid Reliability: The local grid is well-engineered and benefits from redundant transmission architecture as of January 2026.
 Data centers in this corridor utilize multi-substation support to maintain the high availability necessary for mission-critical compute workloads.

 Market Access, Business & Tax Climate

 Proximity To Key Business Districts: Data centers are located near the industrial and commercial zones of Southern Jutland.
-This is vital for manufacturing and logistics firms requiring low-latency processing for automated systems near the German border.
+This proximity is vital for manufacturing and logistics firms requiring low-latency processing for automated systems near the German border.

 Regional Market Reach: Tønder serves both Danish and Northern German populations.
 It acts as an effective edge location for reaching several million users across the border with better reliability than distant metropolitan hubs.